VSlip/azarbijan_technologia-Hackthon-/README.md

 ## How It Works
 Track Baijan operates as a lightweight service on each of your devices.
 It continuously monitors active application usage and screen activity in the background.
 This data is then securely transmitted to a central database, where it is processed and compiled into the final, detailed reports accessible through the main application dashboard.

+##Future Enhancements

+Main Goal: Addition of an API to collect sleep monitoring data, exercise data from your Wear OS Smartwatch, and categorize it into Productivity and Non-Productivity.

+Usage Trends: Analyze long-term trends to identify patterns and make more informed decisions about your digital well-being.

+Web Dashboard: Access your data and manage your account from any web browser.

 ## Getting Started
 To get started with the project, clone the repository and follow the setup instructions for each platform: